anoopsarkar/nlp-class/project.md

 and tables it is better to use either [latex](http://www.latex-project.org/) or [kramdown](https://github.com/gettalong/kramdown).
-Do __not__ use any proprietary or binary file formats such as Microsoft Word.
+Do __not__ use any proprietary or binary file formats such as Microsoft Word unless you use the template from the following page on Submission Formats.
+If you do use Word or any other proprietary format then you must submit the PDF file of your report as `report.pdf` in your `source.zip` submission.

 If you use latex then use the style files from the [Submission Format section of this page](https://transacl.org/ojs/index.php/tacl/about/submissions).